tonethar/IGME-330-Master/notes/demo-iife.md

 })();
 ```

-- very soon we will learn how to create multiple **modules** in our code, where the various units of JavaScript can run without interference from the other units
+- very soon we will learn how to create multiple **modules** in our code by utilizing IIFEs, where the various units of JavaScript can run without interference from the other units

 ## III.
 Demo Start Files